article / Global politics

 Survey data shows that a consensus on the rise of China's influence is forming globally.
 In almost all surveyed countries and regions, the majority of respondents expect China's global influence to increase over the next decade.
 This expectation is particularly strong in emerging economies such as South Africa (%), Brazil (%), and Turkey (%).
 Even within the United States, % of the public holds the same view; the average across ten EU countries (Germany, France, Italy, etc.) also reaches %.
 More than half of the populations in India (%) and the United Kingdom (%) also agree with this trend.

 This expectation is not unfounded; it is deeply rooted in concrete perceptions of China's economic and technological strength.
 In the European Union, most people believe that China will dominate the global electric vehicle industry in the next decade.
-In the United States, although those holding this view are not yet a majority, this proportion has increased significantly over the past two years.
-The situation is similar in the field of renewable energy technology, where the perception that China will take a dominant position is no longer confined to China itself but has spread to the United States and the European Union.
-These perceptions are directly linked to people's judgments about daily life and future industries, making China's "rise" appear concrete and tangible.
+In the United States, although those who hold this view are not yet a majority, this proportion has significantly increased over the past two years.
+A similar situation exists in the field of renewable energy technology, where the perception that China will take a dominant position is no longer confined to China itself but has spread to the United States and the European Union.
+These perceptions are directly linked to people's judgments about daily life and future industries, making China's rise appear tangible and palpable.

-What is more noteworthy is that global public attitudes toward the growth of China's influence are not universally characterized by vigilance or resistance.
-Apart from Ukraine and South Korea, two countries with unique geopolitical circumstances, the majority of people in most countries do not primarily view China as an adversary or enemy.
-In South Africa, Russia, Brazil, Turkey, and European Union countries, half or more of the respondents regard China as an "ally" or "necessary partner."
-Since the year, the proportion of those viewing Beijing as an "ally sharing interests and values" has even increased in countries such as South Africa, Brazil, and India.
-In South Africa, as high as % of the population sees China as a necessary partner or ally; this proportion is % in Russia and % in Brazil.
-Among EU citizens, % still consider China a necessary partner.
+More notably, global public attitudes toward the growth of China's influence are not universally characterized by vigilance or resistance.
+Aside from Ukraine and South Korea—two countries with unique geopolitical circumstances—the majority of people in most nations do not primarily view China as an adversary or rival.
+In South Africa, Russia, Brazil, Turkey, and European Union countries, half or more of the respondents regard China as an ally or an essential partner.
+Since 2024, the proportion of those who see Beijing as an ally sharing common interests and values has even increased in countries such as South Africa, Brazil, and India.
+In South Africa, as many as 85% of the people view China as an essential partner or ally; the figure is 86% in Russia and 73% in Brazil.
+Among EU citizens, 45% still consider China an essential cooperative partner.

 American Trust Crisis: From "Beacon of Freedom" to "Transactional Power"